mekline/Gesture-Casemarking/README.md

 #Gesture-Study 1
 ### Codename: Gesture-Casemarking

 Understanding human word-order preferences with gesture/pantomime paradigms.
-See the osf repository () and preprint () for the full description of the project.
+See the OSF project repository () and preprint () for the full description of the project.

 This repository contains all stimuli, data, and analyses for study 1.